- What is SUSE Linux Enterprise Server 12?

 On what architectures and hardware does SUSE Linux Enterprise Server run?

-SUSE Linux Enterprise Server is supported by all leading hardware vendors.
-You can run SUSE Linux Enterprise Server on the following architectures: x86 (32-bit), x86_64 (64-bit), Itanium Processor Family (Itanium II or newer), IBM POWER and IBM z/Architecture (64-bit).
+SUSE Linux Enterprise Server is supported by leading hardware vendors.
+You can run SUSE Linux Enterprise Server 12 on the following 64-bit architectures: Intel 64 and AMD64, IBM POWER and IBM System z.

 Is SUSE Linux Enterprise Server offered in cloud computing infrastructures?

 Yes.
-SUSE Linux Enterprise Server is offered through a wide variety of public cloud service providers worldwide, like 1&1, Amazon Web Services, Dell, Fujitsu, IBM, SHI, Telstra, Tenzing, Verizon, Vodacom Business and Windows Azure.
-And one of the fastest and easiest ways to build and deploy custom OS images or complete workloads and appliances for these cloud infrastructures is with SUSE Studio.
+SUSE Linux Enterprise Server is offered through more than 50 public cloud service providers worldwide, like Amazon Web Services, Google Compute Engine and Microsoft Azure.
+One of the fastest and easiest ways to build and deploy custom OS images or complete workloads and appliances for these cloud infrastructures is with SUSE Studio.
 More information about SUSE Studio is available at http://susestudio.com.